influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 ### hh (Enterprise only)

+The `hh` measurements represent metrics for the entire hinted handoff service.
+All of the `hh_processor` statistics are aggregated under this metric to simplify reporting the status of the hinted handoff service.

-The `hh` measurement statistics track events resulting in new Hinted Handoff (HH) processors in InfluxDB Enterprise.
+The `hh` measurement statistics track events resulting in new hinted handoff (HH) processors in InfluxDB Enterprise.

 The `hh` measurement has one additional tag:

 * `path` - The path to the durable hinted handoff queue on disk.

 #### writeShardReq

-* The number of initial write requests handled by the Hinted Handoff engine for a remote node.
+* The number of initial write requests handled by the hinted handoff engine for a remote node.
 * Subsequent write requests to this node, destined for the same remote node, do not increment this statistics.
 * This statistic resets to `0` upon restart of `influxd`, regardless of the state the last time the process was alive.
 It is incremented when the HH "supersystem" is instructed to enqueue a write for the node, and the "subsystem" for the destination node doesn't exist and has to be created, and the "subsystem" created successfully.
 * If HH files are on disk for a remote node at process startup, the branch that increments this stat will not be reached.